zemanel/dojox_geo/dojox/geo/README.rst

 * Of the several geolocation providers, some have requirements for initialization (API key) and use (comercial license or linking to the providers website).
-The implementation can work over this by allowing the developer to choose and initialize the providers he requires.
+The implementation must allowing the developer to choose and initialize the providers he requires.

 * Providers return mixed information and HTML5 support is dependent on browser vendor implementation level.
-Google and Maxmind provide location names (city, region) which HTML5 does not.
+For example, Google and Maxmind provide location names (city, region) which HTML5 does not.
 Aparently only Maxmind provides region code.
+The implementation must normalize data